Just-a-lurker/Stack2D/README.md

 Requirements:
 1. XAMPP and MySQL (Can be found in https://www.apachefriends.org/download.html)
-2. Java 19.0.2 or higher (Can be founded in https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html)
+2. Java 19.0.2 or higher (Can be found in https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html)
 3. Anything that has 2 core or more

 Download: